 Frogs are easy-maintenance pets that don’t require much attention.
 They enjoy mostly bloodworms, brine shrimp, and frozen Mysis shrimp.
 Besides feeding them one to two times a day, you need to give them as much food as they can eat in three minutes.
 African Dwarf Frogs for example live around 15 years.
 They spend their time in a 10+ gallon aquarium, which you need to check once a week and clean every four to five weeks.
 Also, they get along with Betta Fish, so consider adding these low maintenance office pets to your workstation.

 No bird is a low-maintenance bird, but Cockatiels and Budgies come pretty close.
-Their fun, colorful look makes them great pets for a bird-loving owner.
+Their fun, colorful look makes them great pets for bird-loving owners.
 Cockatiels like their space, so they’ll feel better in a larger cage with some toys to keep them entertained.
 They’re less demanding than other birds, but it’s still a good idea to play with them.
 Plus, the food will only cost you $30 a month, and you’ll have no trouble taking care of this intelligent yet surprisingly quiet bird.
 With a lifespan of up to 14 years, you’re looking at the perfect low maintenance exotic pets for your household.
 Cockatiels can even mimic human speech, but you’ll have a hard time understanding them.
+Also, their Cockatoo cousins are among the most expensive pets you can own.

 8. Leopard Geckos